 Candidates must have scored:

 ✓ either an ATAR equivalent to 90 or above, or

 ✓ a score of 40 or above in their chosen teaching subject

 ✓ experience of working with complex students.

-✓ AND be studying or have recently completed a degree in Education (Secondary) in Australia or overseas.
+✓ AND be studying/have recently completed/be about to start a degree in Education or teaching in Australia or overseas.

 Applications are encouraged from passionate individuals with well developed teaching skills who are flexible and compassionate.
 If you are creative, take initiative, easily build rapport with students and colleagues, can commit to the mission of KLU and understand the positive use of carrots, we’d love to hear from you!

 For more information, please send a cover letter and resume, a copy of your VCE results and 10 bullet points (or 500 words) outlining “how to engage a 2e student” to: HR@kidslikeus.org.au or telephone 03 9585 8503.

 Kids Like Us employs counsellors with training in narrative and acceptance therapy, in addition to art therapists and music therapists.